Prenup Cheating Clause: What You Need To Know

 What Actually Defines Cheating?

 Here’s one common reason an infidelity clause might fail: vagueness.
-If you plan to include a cheating clause in your prenup, it’s important to make sure the definition section clearly spells out exactly what you and your partner mean by “cheating” in your relationship.
+Let’s say you plan to include an infidelity clause in your prenup.
+In that case, it’s essential to ensure the definition section explicitly spells out what you and your partner mean by ‘cheating’ in your relationship.

 Avoid leaving room for any gray areas when defining cheating or infidelity.
-That’s because any vague terms or wordings can lead to lengthy (and costly) back-and-forth in court.
+That’s because any vague terms or wording can lead to lengthy (and costly) back-and-forth in court.

-Ideally, you and your partner should each hire experienced attorneys to draft and negotiate the terms of your prenup.
-Make sure each clause you want to include is clearly defined and reasonable―meaning they are not heavily one-sided, unconscionable, and aren’t against public policy.
+Ideally, both you and your partner should hire separate attorneys.
+If you share an attorney, the prenup may not be enforceable.
+Ensure each clause you want to include is clearly defined and reasonable, meaning they are not one-sided, unconscionable, and follow state laws.

 The Upsides of a Prenup Cheating Clause

-Infidelity clauses can be tricky, but including them in your prenup might be good for your union.
-Here are some upsides of no-cheating clauses:
+Infidelity clauses can be tricky, but including one in your prenup might be good for your relationship.
+Here are some upsides of adding one to your prenup:

 It Discourages Cheating